 The LSTA Coordinator should review and update the subgrant application, instructions, and forms each year before releasing them at the beginning of the grant application period.

 The LSTAC is responsible for the creation and presentation of grant application information sessions or workshops to prepare potential grantees to participate in the application process.
-In order to provide a broad opportunity for potential grantees to attend, workshops should be held in various geographic areas throughout the state or online.
+In order to provide a broad opportunity for potential grantees to attend, information sessions should be held in various geographic areas throughout the state or online.

 Connecticut State Library | 231 Capitol Avenue, Hartford, CT 06106 | 860-757-6500 * Toll-free 866-886-4478